teem-eems-g2/eems/README.md

 ## 🌱 The Idea Behind It

-I wanted to challenge myself by building a real web app **without frameworks**.
+We wanted to challenge ourselves by building a real web app **without frameworks**.

 The goal: